JonesN3/spotify_terminal/README.md

 Dependencies
 ------------
 This program depends on libspotify, a C api develpoed by spotify.
 Download from [here](https://developer.spotify.com/technologies/libspotify/#libspotify-downloads)
+More info on how to manage libspotify in 'Libspotify_howto' below.

 Build and run
 -------------